-The five-year United Nations-wide review of the implementation of the Mauritius Strategy for the Sustainable Development of SIDS will take place this year, culminating in a high-level review to be held at United Nations Headquarters in New York in September 2010.
-UNESCO is contributing actively to the review process and maintains regular contact with the SIDS unit at UNDESA in order that UNESCO action for SIDS remains fully coordinated with that of the wider United Nations system.
+The five-year United Nations-wide review of the implementation of the Mauritius Strategy for the Sustainable Development of SIDS took place this year, culminating in a high-level meeting held at United Nations Headquarters in New York on 24 and 25 September 2010.
+UNESCO is contributing actively to the follow-up of the review process and maintains regular contact with the SIDS unit at UNDESA in order that UNESCO action for SIDS remains fully coordinated with that of the wider United Nations system.

 Providing the framework for UNESCO's consolidated contribution, the Intersectoral Platform on Mauritius Strategy follow-up for the Sustainable Development of SIDS (SIDS Platform) pursues an integrated approach to sustainable island living and development, emphasizing interregional linkages and cooperation.
-The SIDS Platform is led by the Natural Sciences Sector in collaboration with the Education, Social and Human Sciences, Culture and Communication and Information sectors, in both Headquarters and field offices.
-Reflecting the priority status assigned to SIDS, the SIDS Platform is now recognized as a coordinating platform, which facilitates its interaction with other platforms focusing on specific themes, such as for example climate change and education for sustainable development (ESD).
+The SIDS Platform is led by the Natural Sciences Sector in collaboration with the Education, Social and Human Sciences, Culture and Communication and Information Sectors, in both Headquarters and field offices.
+Reflecting the priority status assigned to SIDS, the SIDS Platform is recognized as a coordinating platform, which facilitates its interaction with other platforms focusing on specific themes, such as for example climate change and education for sustainable development (ESD).

-In September 2009 on the occasion of the 182nd session of the Executive Board, UNESCO published Islands in a Sea of Change in English and French, a booklet highlighting key activities of the SIDS Platform during the 2008-2009 biennium.
-Organized according to the eight Mauritius Strategy chapters towards which UNESCO's activities are targeted and focused, the booklet demonstrated the increasingly intersectoral approach being taken to addressing the challenges facing its SIDS member states.
-A Spanish-language edition of the booklet has just been produced and will be published shortly.
+UNESCO published the booklet Islands in a Sea of Change in English, French and Spanish, highlighting key activities of the SIDS Platform during the 2008-2009 biennium.
+Organized according to the eight Mauritius Strategy chapters towards which UNESCO's activities are targeted and focused, the booklet demonstrates the increasingly intersectoral approach being taken to addressing the challenges facing its SIDS Member States.